7ninjas/scss-mixins/docs/fonts.md

 ## Mixin font-face

 ### Description
-_Specify a font name, URL where it can be found, font weight and font style_
+_Specify a font name, URL where it can be found, font weight and font style._

 ### Parameters
 - `$font-name` - define a name for the font (**required**)